aQuetzalcoatlus/CCS_Exercises/README.md

-# Classical Complex Systems Exercises Archive
+# Classical Complex Systems (Selected Exercises Archive)

-Archive of the graded exercises I completed from the course "Classical Complex Systems" I completed during the winter semester 2023 at the University of Freiburg.
+Archive of a few of the selected graded exercises I completed from the course "Classical Complex Systems" I completed during the winter semester 2023 at the University of Freiburg.

 ## Highlights